GriceTurrble/django-bootstrap-template/README.md

 #### Extending `ProjectBaseModel` and `ProjectBaseQuerySet`

-`ProjectBaseModel`'s mainly serves as a hook for new base model functionality.
+`ProjectBaseModel` serves as a hook for functionality that is shared by all models within a project.
 Rather than updating each model in your project individually, you can add fields to the base model to ensure that all other models get updated automatically, and ensure that the same baseline functionality is available in any future model you use.

+The same goes for `ProjectBaseQuerySet` when you add new fields to `ProjectBaseModel` and want to use custom filtering, similar to those used for `time_created` and `time_modified`.
+Simply add new methods to this QuerySet and they'll become available to every model that subclasses `ProjectBaseModel` and *uses its same QuerySet manager*.

+Note that last part: that's where it can get tricky.

+### Subclassing `ProjectBaseQuerySet`

+When you want to add custom fields to a specific model that subclasses `ProjectBaseModel`, you may be inclined to simply make a new QuerySet and/or Manager class and assign this to the `objects` manager on that model.
+However, doing so will overwrite `ProjectBaseQuerySet` as a manager of that model, making its methods unavailable.

-Further, you can extend custom managers for your other models by following a similar pattern used for `ProjectBaseQuerySet`'s methods.
-Now, while Django's documentation regarding [Custom managers and model inheritance](https://docs.djangoproject.com/en/3.0/topics/db/managers/#custom-managers-and-model-inheritance) is quite helpful, their solution appears to revolve around creating multiple managers for a subclassed abstract model with its own base manager; and I find it frustrating to have to use some other manager besides `objects` (personal opinion, take that with a grain of salt).
+Django's documentation regarding [Custom managers and model inheritance](https://docs.djangoproject.com/en/3.0/topics/db/managers/#custom-managers-and-model-inheritance) is quite helpful here.
+However, their solution revolves around creating multiple managers for a subclassed abstract model with its own base manager, so that you may need to reference a different manager besides `objects`.

-My recommendation is to subclass `ProjectBaseQuerySet`, then use the subclass as the new model's manager:
+Personally, I find it frustrating to use any other manager besides `objects` unless absolutely necessary; and I want to retain the ability to chain all the different custom methods together.
+My solution and recommendation is to subclass `ProjectBaseQuerySet`, then use the subclass as the new model's manager:

 ```python
 from base_object.managers import ProjectBaseQuerySet